wutobias/xtalmd-scripts/examples/README.md

 ## Data Analysis

 The data analysis interface works only through `.yaml` files.
 This is necessary, since we need to combine lots of different information, which is easier in a structured file format than on the command line.
 Have a look into the file `analysis/input.yaml` to see what information goes where.
 The variables should be self-explaining.
 The final analysis is summarized and saved in an Excel `.xlsx` table.
-Run the analaysis using:

 ```
-make_tables -i analysis/input.yaml -o table.xlsx
+make_tables -i input.yaml -o table.xlsx
 ```